Masong19hippows/Mark/README.md

 SETUP

 1. Go to The directory auth and follow instructions there.
+2. Execute the file introduction.sh to imput Username into Mark.
-2. Autostart the file Mark.sh by adding into Cron.
+3. Autostart the file Mark.sh by adding into Cron.